Skip to main content

 Examples

-1 · Send a REQUEST event from a string
+1. Send a meeting invitation (REQUEST) from a string

 END:VCALENDAR`;